 The influence of the wider environment

 Engage for Success, a voluntary employee engagement movement in the UK suggests that organisations need to produce initiatives that focus on individuals and teams.
 Employee engagement strategy examples reveal that this level of detail allows an action plan derived from the strategy to have varying priorities.
-For example, analysis may suggest that the top issue is that employees like their jobs but don't really understand how they contribute to their employer's success.
+For example, analysis may suggest that the top issue is that employees like their jobs but don't understand how they contribute to their employer's success.
 A prioritised action point could therefore revolve around messaging on the company's key objectives, followed by team meetings to discuss how people contribute to organisational success.

 If people are so attached to going online and using social media, there should be a way for their employers to use this attachment in the 'inform and engage' elements of their strategies.
-While face-to-face working relationships are still very important, delivering on part of a company's strategy will be much quicker if online routes are made available.
+While face-to-face working relationships are still very important, delivering on part of a company's strategy will be much quicker if online routes are made available to remote workers.
 This is why an employee engagement communications strategy is so important.
-Technology like an employee engagement platform will assist in the speed of communications in a way that resonates with a high proportion of the workforce.
+Technology such as employee engagement software will assist in the speed of communications in a way that resonates with a high proportion of the workforce.
 A good employee engagement app can break down barriers and help you connect with those hard-to-reach employees.

 An equally vital part of HR strategies to raise levels of employee engagement also involves accurate measurement of engagement levels before and after the action plan is carried out.
-In using the right IT, the opportunities to get things right and adapt where required will increase.
-Using technology to gather people metrics and evaluate throughout the strategy will ensure that what is being done is the right fit for that particular organisation's situation and needs.
-Strategies to implement employee engagement improvements have to be that sophisticated to improve performance and get bottom line results.
+When you’re using the right platforms it becomes easier to evaluate effectiveness and adapt your strategy as required.
+An employee app will allow you to gather people metrics and evaluate throughout the strategy will ensure that what is being done is the right fit for that particular organisation's situation and needs.
+When you’re aiming to increase employee engagement, you need to be measuring and adapting your strategy as you go.